oracle-livelabs/database/edition-based-redefinition/verify-newedition/verify-newedition.md

 ```
 ![Employees all edition](images/employees-all-edition.png " ")

-You have successfully executed the verified the editions in  the HR schema [proceed to the next lab](#next)
+You have successfully executed the verified the editions in  the HR schema [proceed to the next lab](#next) to switch edition and decommission the old edition.

-##Acknowledgements
+## Acknowledgements

-- Author - Ludovico Caldara and Suraj Ramesh
+- Authors - Ludovico Caldara,Senior Principal Product Manager,Oracle MAA PM Team and Suraj Ramesh,Principal Product Manager,Oracle MAA PM Team
-- Last Updated By/Date -Suraj Ramesh, Jan 2023
+- Last Updated By/Date - Suraj Ramesh, Jan 2023